Import Stake trades

 c - Exchange rates are generated by Sharesight using the end of day exchange rate, these can be edited within the trade.

-Note: When importing your Stake CSV, sell trades may contain regulatory fees (SEC/TAF fees) within the brokerage field.
+Note: When importing your Stake spreadsheet, sell trades may contain regulatory fees (SEC/TAF fees) within the brokerage field.

 2 - Verify and confirm automatically generated data (dividends and corporate actions).